daithioc95/MS2/README.md

 #### Project Objectives
 - Provide travel information on Ireland to the user.
-- Provide information specific to the company's tours for the visitor
+- Provide information specific to the company's tours for the visitor.
 - Regarding tours, provide the user with the ability to check availability and book a tour.
 - Allow the user to interact with the website to collect information in an aesthetically pleasing manner.
 - Provide a means of contact for the visitor should they want to reach out to the company directly.